Bachelor of Science in Nursing: Prelicensure Option

 - BIO 107 Human Anatomy and Physiology I

 - BIO 108 Human Anatomy and Physiology II

 - CHM 103 Elementary Organic and Biochemistry

 or PSY 355 Statistics for Scientific Research

 Students must complete two approved courses in mathematics to fulfill requirements for the BSN degree.

 A variety of elective courses are available to meet the needs and interests of nursing majors.

-Nursing majors are encouraged to elect courses in other divisions of the College or to complete a second major or minor in a related or complementary field.
+Nursing majors are encouraged to elect courses in other divisions of the University or to complete a second major or minor in a related or complementary field.